jakubkulhan/bunny/README.md

 ### Prefetch count

 A way to control how many messages are prefetched by bunny when consuming a queue is by using the channel's QOS method.
 In the example below only 5 messages will be prefetched.
-Conbined with acknowledging messages this this turns into an effetive flow controll for your applications.
+Combined with acknowledging messages this turns into an effetive flow controll for your applications.
 (Especially asynchronous applications.)
 No new messages will be fetched unless one has been acknowledged.

 ```php
 $channel->qos(